 Mounting track chains in the correct direction

-Chains are increasingly mounted under machines by users themselves.
+Chains (or track links) are increasingly mounted under machines by users themselves.
 And let’s be honest, you don’t need to be a genius to screw a track shoe onto a chain.
 And yet we still receive multiple calls asking us in which direction the chain should be mounted under the machine.
 So there remains some confusion with regard to mounting chains.

 The machine’s direction of travel

 Before we do any mounting of the chains, we need to know the difference between the front and the back of the undercarriage.
 When the levers in the cab are pushed away from you, the undercarriage always moves forward and therefore also in the direction of the tension wheels or idlers.
 The sprockets or final drives are then located in the back of the undercarriage.
 The sprockets run across a ladder motif of the chain that is laid out on the ground by the front wheel.